 Metric 4: Velocity Accuracy.
 We consider a simple velocity tracking test using only basic measurements.
 Specifically, we issue a constant velocity command v for duration Δt , which should ideally produce a net translation of $d_c = v \cdot \Delta t$.
 For our current procedure, each trial of the experiments starts the duration clock when the robot is in a standing position and then after Δt seconds the standing command is issued.
 The distance traveled is then manually measured and averaged across trials.
 By comparing the actual distance traveled d_r to the commanded distance d_c , we can quantify velocity control performance without specialized equipment.
 This metric assumes that the SaW controller under test is able to walk on flat terrain without falling.
 Note that, this procedure does not explicitly account for startup and stopping times for the robot.
-Instead, velocity ramp up and down are assumed symmetrical, thus canceling out.
+Instead, velocity ramp up and down are assumed symmetrical, canceling out.
+If this level of inaccuracy is of concern, then the procedure can be modified accordingly.